NoaBar/noabar.github.io/index.md

 City Tour
 =========
-Jerusalem is my home town, and there is always something new to learn or find in this amazing city.

 Using a few fragments and one menu I built a simple app for the use of tourists, new students, young and senior residents.
 The app gives information and allows the users to navigate to the selected attraction using Google Maps.